-We entered each bald eagle nest when the chicks were approximately 3.5-7 weeks old to equip them with federal leg bands and orange Acraft leg bands with alphanumeric codes (Acraft Sign & Nameplate Co., Edmonton, Alberta, Canada).
-We did not attach patagial wing markers as we have in previous years because the birds were too young.
-We also collected a blood sample (~10 cc) for future contaminant analyses, and made morphological measurements to determine sex (Bortolotti 1984, Garcelon et al. 1985).
-For birds that had measurements that were inconclusive, sex was confirmed later with a blood sample sent for DNA analyses (Avian Biotech International, Tallahassee, FL).
+We entered each bald eagle nest when the chicks were approximately 5-7 weeks old to equip them with federal leg bands and orange Acraft leg bands with alphanumeric codes (Acraft Sign & Nameplate Co., Edmonton, Alberta, Canada).
+We made morphological measurements to estimate the sex of nestlings (Bortolotti 1984, Garcelon et al. 1985).